s1mar/CSCI712---Assignment-0-Framework/readme.md

 # CSCI 712 Assignment 0: Framework

  Goal: Create the framework and testbed for the animation techniques to be explored during the semester.
- Made by Simarjot Khanna under the supervision of Prof.Joe Geigel, D.Sc
+ Made by Simarjot Khanna under the supervision of Prof. Joe Geigel, D.Sc

 ## What does it do or the task at hand?